 The Resort at Paws Up in Montana embodies the glamping ideal, offering all these amenities in the shadow of the Rocky Mountains – so you get the feel of camping with all of the amenities of a pricey hotel.
-At $725 for a single night’s stay, you can even request that your camping butler toast the marshmallows for s’mores.
+You can even request that your camping butler toast the marshmallows for s’mores.

 While you won’t find any onsite butlers at any of Michigan’s potential glamping locales, what you will find are more “deluxe” cabins in campground resorts or fully equipped tents that you need to hike to in order to stay the night.

 Not surprisingly, glamping has roots in the larger trend of the Green movement.
 Vacationers want to spend time outdoors, but they also want to feel a little pampered.
 Costs may be another reason: Buying a tent, sleeping bags and additional camping gear, along with car topper to haul all of the equipment to the site, can add up fast.
 But splurging for a fully outfitted camping cabin may actually save some money in the end.

 Plus, with hiking trails, a heated pool and activities onsite, a glamping-style vacation is often less expensive than packing up for a faraway theme park.

 Nationally, the demand for spots at campsites and RV parks is on the rise.
 “We don’t keep occupancy statistics, but I’m hearing from everyone that reservations are up even more than last year,” reports Linda L. Profaizer, the former president/CEO of the National Association of RV Parks & Campgrounds (ARVC).